Orchestrating the migration of Michigan Medicine's fragmented, Legacy system into a single, user-centered department intranet.

 Our role

-Our team was brought in with a focused: to improve the intranet's usability.
-However, our discovery research revealed a deeper truth: that usability fixes would not be enough; the core problem was a fundamental mismatch between the site's structure and the users' actual needs.
+My role was to improve the intranet's usability.
+However, discovery research revealed a hidden truth: usability fixes isn't enough; fundamentally is a mismatch between the site's structure and users' actual needs.

-Our role evolved from designers to strategic partners.
-We acted as a bridge, connecting institutional security needs, departmental migration goals, and the workflow requirements of its users.
+Our role went from designers to strategic partners, connecting institutional security needs, departmental migration goals, and the workflow requirements of its users.

 THe SOlutioN

-We diagnosed the core issue as a failed information architecture and redesigned the entire intranet from the ground up based on user research.
-Our team then built a new system of role-based pages and templates directly within SharePoint, enabling real user testing and technical feasibility.
-Our final deliverable was a complete enablement package with detailed documentation, empowering the Michigan Medicine team to manage and scale the new intranet independently.
+We diagnosed the core issue as a failed information architecture and redesigned the entire intranet from the ground up with user research.
+Our team then built a new design system of mission-based pages and templates directly within SharePoint, enabling real user testing and technical feasibility.
+Our final deliverable was a complete enablement package with detailed documentation, empowering the Michigan Medicine team to scale then manage the new intranet independently.

 Final Design